flancia-coop/doc.anagora.org/mohammed-aldhari.md

-I have already studied an introduction to html and css and an insufficient introduction to javascript 😅 I am getting ready to travel to India to study there And also to look for a chance to survive
+I have already studied an introduction to html and css and an insufficient introduction to javascript 😅 I am getting ready to travel to India to study there And also to look for a chance to survive my passport now in Indian Embassy in Djibouti.

 I am the father of 3 children
 I will leave my family here in Yemen inside dirty war 💔 because Because I don't have any other choice right now